 Either that or they are incredibly slow to take the initiative and, if you are interested in them, you need to take the bull by the horns and find out what is going on.

 If they are with somebody else then I would let matters lie unless they make a move in which case you can address the fact that they are already in a relationship.

 Bear in mind that looking is harmless (generally!) but it doesn’t always mean they are going to do anything about it.
 9 months is a very long time to have a flirtation that doesn’t go anywhere.

 Q: How does one approach a girl from a state of complete presence without planning the perfect moment to do so?
 I find that I constantly try to look for a perfect moment to do so.
-It however takes me out of the present moment when I do so rather than using the opportunities presented to me.
-I guess I just fear doing it at the wrong moment especially with someone that shows mutual attraction towards me.
+It, however, takes me out of the present moment when I do so rather than using the opportunities presented to me.
+I guess I just fear to do it at the wrong moment especially with someone that shows mutual attraction towards me.

 A: I think if you spend more time analysing this you may lose the opportunity altogether.

 You are asking a girl out – you don’t need to stage it, script it or plot it down to the last detail.